 For further context, s.237 of the WCRA sets out that an injured claimant does not have an entitlement to bring a common law claim for damages unless they have first been issued with a Notice of Assessment upon the conclusion of their statutory claim.
 Section 179 of the WCRA requires the workplace insurer to organise an assessment if the request is made.

-In this article, we examine the recent court decision of Sankey v GPC Asia Pacific Pty Ltd which emphasises a claimant’s need to specifically ask for the assessment to occur.
+The recent court decision of Sankey v GPC Asia Pacific Pty Ltd which emphasises a claimant’s need to specifically ask for the assessment to occur.

 Sankey v GPC Asia Pacific Pty Ltd [2022] QSC 213